GSA-TTS/datagov-brokerpak-solr/README.md

-# template-brokerpak
+# datagov-brokerpak

 ## Why this project

-_This is a template repository that can be cloned by anyone who wants to develop a brokerpak for their own services.
-Fork or copy this repository, and edit references to XXXX to refer to your own team or service provider._

-The XXXX brokerpak is a [cloud-service-broker](https://github.com/pivotal/cloud-service-broker) plugin that makes services provided by XXXX brokerable via the [Open Service Broker API](https://www.openservicebrokerapi.org/) (compatible with Cloud Foundry and Kubernetes), using Terraform.
+The datagov brokerpak is a [cloud-service-broker](https://github.com/pivotal/cloud-service-broker) plugin that makes services needed by the data.gov team brokerable via the [Open Service Broker API](https://www.openservicebrokerapi.org/) (compatible with Cloud Foundry and Kubernetes), using Terraform.
+In particular, this brokerpak is used by [`datagov-ssb`](https://github.com/GSA/datagov-ssb) to extend the capabilities of cloud.gov for the purposes of the data.gov team.

 For more information about the brokerpak concept, here's a [5-minute lightning talk](https://www.youtube.com/watch?v=BXIvzEfHil0) from the 2019 Cloud Foundry Summit.
 You may also want to check out the brokerpak